-- the grant is not available for properties built within the last 10 years. - the grant is for basic works to provide a habitable and functioning home with a basic decorative finish throughout, which is clean and free from defects.
-(Works over and above this standard can still be done, with the additional costs being on a self-funded basis). - the proposed scheme of works must have regard to all relevant factors (location, size, housing need, access arrangements, internal layout, etc.).
-It must also comply with any funding conditions in place at the time of application. - properties for rental which are wheelchair accessible are likely to meet priority needs and the grant can support works to achieve this. - in the case of a rental property the proposed management arrangements must be to the Council's satisfaction. - a Private Sector Leasing Scheme can be offered for the 5-year/3-year condition period for rental properties on the following basis: - guaranteed rent. - no void costs for owner (based on a 14-day void turnaround). - Local Housing Allowance rates (current at time of property being taken on). - resettlement support for nominated tenants. - managed by partner provider, allocated and funded by the Council. - no break clause. - please ask for an update on terms and conditions for renting with nomination rights, at point of application. - the grant must be applied for and agreed before works commence it cannot be awarded for works already carried out. - a grant is dependent on a satisfactory application, availability of funding and for rental properties meeting the Council's priority needs for accommodation.
+What helpis available Grant assistance is dependent on funding allocation and may be available to: • renovate empty properties and bring them back into use. convert empty commercial properties or space above shops into living accommodation; and convert larger empty properties into multiple units of accommodation.
+Please note: • the grant is not available for properties built within the last 10 years. • the grant is for basic works to provide a habitable and functioning home with a basic decorative finish throughout, which is clean and free from defects.
+(Works over and above this standard can still be done, with the additional costs being on a self-funded basis). • the proposed scheme of works must have regard to all relevant factors (location, size, housing need, access arrangements, internal layout, etc.).
+It must also comply with any funding conditions in place at the time of application. properties for rental which are wheelchair accessible are likely to meet priority needs and the grant can support works to achieve this. • in the case of a rental property the proposed management arrangements must be to the Council's satisfaction. • a Private Sector Leasing Scheme can be offered for the 5-year/3-year condition period for rental properties on the following basis: • guaranteed rent. • no void costs for owner (based on a 14-day void turnaround). • Local Housing Allowance rates (current at time of property being taken on). • resettlement support for nominated tenants. managed by partner provider, allocated and funded by the Council. • no break clause. • please ask for an update on terms and conditions for renting with nomination rights, at point of application. the grant must be applied for and agreed before works commence - it cannot be awarded for works already carried out. • a grant is dependent on a satisfactory application, availability of funding and - for rental properties - meeting the Council's priority needs for accommodation.
 Final approval will be at the discretion of the Group Manager or Head of Service.
 In reaching a decision, they will consider whether the scheme provides the most appropriate, cost effective and long-term option to bring the property back into use.
 Any HIT fees pertaining to the application will be included on top of the maximum available.

-Preliminary enquiries can be made by email.

-- a prescribed application form. - a certificate of intended letting; (for rental properties only) - proof of ownership. - proof of funds. - evidence that mortgage company (if applicable) have agreed to works under the grant. - evidence that mortgage company (if applicable) have agreed to works under the grant. - evidence that freeholder (where applicable) agrees to the proposed works to the property. - two estimates from legitimate building contractors. - details of any professional fees and/or other ancillary charges; and - details of the proposed management arrangements for the property (for rental properties only).
+How to apply Preliminary enquiries can be made by email .
+A formal application is made by completing and submitting:a prescribed application form. • a certificate of intended letting; (for rental properties only) proof of ownership. proof of funds. • evidence that mortgage company (if applicable) have agreed to works under the grant. • evidence that mortgage company (if applicable) have agreed to works under the grant. • evidence that freeholder (where applicable) agrees to the proposed works to the property. • two estimates from legitimate building contractors. details of any professional fees and/or other ancillary charges; and details of the proposed management arrangements for the property (for rental properties only).
 In the case of property conversions, evidence of planning permission and/or building regulation approval must also be provided.